 March 3rd, 12th, 21st and 30th – They are blessed with energy of Jupiter.

-They are practical and ambitious; donates a part of earnings to social charitable trusts.
+They are practical and ambitious; will donate a part of earnings to social charitable trusts.

 They will be in higher position and will get support from junior members at work.

-They are good at judging people and don’t like to show off.
+They are good at judging people and don’t like to show-off.

 They like to maintain dignity.